-Brands have been executing search engine marketing for over 20 years now, however, the question still on every marketer’s mind, is how can I improve performance on search ads?
+Brands have been performing search engine marketing for over 20 years now.
+However, the question still on every marketer’s mind, is “how can I improve performance on search ads”?
 Is the answer search engine optimisation?
 Or search engine marketing?
-One of the reasons this is still a ‘hot’ topic is Google.
-As one of the largest search engine providers around the world, they are still keeping search and ad ranking algorithms tightly wrapped meaning the only way marketers are able to get any answers is by speaking with other marketers.
+One of the reasons this is still a ‘hot’ topic is because of Google.
+As one of the largest search engine providers around the world, they are still keeping search and ad ranking algorithms tightly wrapped.
+Meaning the only way marketers are able to get any answers is by speaking with other marketers.

 So what SEO and SEM tactics are working for marketers?
-Digital agency, Econsultancy recently held a roundtable discussion, gathering dozens of marketers where they discussed their own SEO/SEM struggles as well as their successes and insights and below we give you an overview on what they found.
+Digital agency, Econsultancy recently held a roundtable discussion.
+Bringing market marketers together, to discuss their own SEO/SEM struggles as well as their successes and insights.
+Below we give you an overview on what they found.

-Many came to agree that SEO is still an important part of any brand with many investing in SEO with the objective of increasing website traffic and top-of-funnel acquisition.
+Many agreed that SEO is still an important part of any brand, with many investing in SEO with the objective of increasing website traffic and top-of-funnel acquisition.
 Many of the challenges marketers are facing is convincing IT teams to be as enthusiastic in optimising websites for search engine optimisation.
-Attendees noted that there are three main things which marketers need to focus on when ensuring that their web pages are SEO integrated, these include the relevance of the content, the accessibility of the sections on the website and ensuring the website itself is up to date.
+Attendees noted that there are three main things which marketers need to focus on when ensuring that their web pages are SEO integrated.
+These include the relevance of the content, the accessibility of the sections on the website and ensuring the website itself is up to date.

 What about Search engine marketing?